I am interested in the evolution and development of social behaviours.

 menstrual cycle and timing of puberty.

-My current research is primarily concerned with Physical Attraction; I have also had an interest in Father Absence.
+My current research is primarily concerned with body perception and body image, and with Physical Attraction; I have also had an interest in Father Absence.

-I've been conducting rsearch into facial attraction since my undergraduate dissertation and my PhD was carried out in the PerceptionLab in St Andrews which has a worldwide reputation for facial perception research.
+I've been conducting research into facial attraction since my undergraduate dissertation and my PhD was carried out in the PerceptionLab in St Andrews which has a worldwide reputation for facial perception research.

 Most recently I have been running a cross-cultural research project examining the role of television in shaping body size ideals in rural Nicaragua.